 Many people begin training a behavior by luring their dog into position.

-Using a lure is okay in the initial stages of training a command, however, there is a fine line between a lure and a bribe, so it’s important to phase out the lure as soon as possible.
+Using a lure is okay in the initial stages of training a command, however, there is a fine line between a lure and a bribe,

 11. Chew On This